ibm-cloud-docs/BlockStorage/replication.md

 * You can either install the [IBM Cloud CLI](/docs/cli){: external} and install the SL plug-in with `ibmcloud plugin install sl`.
 For more information, see [Extending IBM Cloud CLI with plug-ins](/docs/cli?topic=cli-plug-ins).
 * Or, you can install the [SLCLI](https://softlayer-python.readthedocs.io/en/latest/cli/){: external}.

 [{{site.data.keyword.cloud_notm}} data centers](/docs/overview?topic=overview-locations#data-centers) are paired into primary and remote combinations in every region worldwide.
 When you replicate data, consider the local data residency laws because moving data across borders can have legal implications.
-Replication across regions is not permitted.
+Replication across regions is not allowed.

 ### Listing locations from the IBMCLOUD CLI
 {: #determinereplicationlocICCLI}